alexmmorgan/asp_scripts/README.md

+# Experimental Branch: Use at Your Own Risk! #
 # USGS ASP Scripts #
 This Git repository consolidates a collection of Bash scripts that have been developed as part of a highly-automated workflow for generating digital terrain models (DTMs) from CTX and HiRISE stereo image data using the NASA Ames Stereo Pipeline (ASP).